ibadetazemi/SQL-Project/starting_with_questions.md

 group by v2productcategory,city, country order by categ desc;

-Answer: Yes there is a patten
+Answer: Yes there is a pattern there was lots of Google products, pet products, men's products and electronics.